 The nightlife in Tokyo is spectacular.
-The city has everything from geisha bars to jazz or 'hostess' clubs, dive bars referred to as 'shot bars', and zany themed dance clubs.
-It is legal to drink out in the streets and vending machines even stock cans of beer!
+The city has everything from geisha bars to jazz clubs, dive bars referred to as 'shot bars' to themed dance clubs.
+It is legal to drink out in the streets and vending machines even stock cans of beer.

 A good way to enjoy Tokyo's nightlife is in an izakaya, a pub-style watering hole serving food and drink.
 Western-style bars are much more expensive than those with local flavour, though chains like The Hub have happy-hour prices that are more reasonable.

 Roppongi is the top nightlife district in Tokyo, where the locals are very friendly to gaijin (Westerners).
 Be wary of hostesses and patrons who try to lure you into one of the district's many gentlemen's clubs, where drinks are prohibitively expensive.

 Shibuya also has a number of nightclubs, and Shinjuku is home to both Tokyo's red-light district and its most popular gay bars.
 Women are advised not to walk around alone in these areas late at night.
 For less expensive bars that cater to students and backpackers, go a little further to the Shimokitazawa, Koenji, and Nakano districts.

 Many bars and lounges impose a table charge, which includes snacks like nuts or chips.
 Not all venues charge and policies vary, so ask before you order anything.
 Note that the legal age for both drinking and smoking in Japan is 20.